kondyan2022/solar-green/README.md

 npm run compile
 ```

-- Test project using Hardhat
+- Test the project using Hardhat

 ```shell
 npm run test
 ```

-- Test project with coverage using Hardhat
+- Test the project with coverage using Hardhat

 ```shell
 npm run coverage